 The information here is not

-simple to become a beekeeper and the Louisiana
+encourage you to become a registered beekeeper

-Beekeepers Association encourages and will support
+Beekeepers Association (LBA) encourages and will support

 anyone who wants to become a registered Louisiana